 Birth Registration FAQ

-To register each birth, the hospital birth recorder must complete and submit paperwork to the California Department of Public Health within 10 days of the event.
+To register each birth, the hospital birth recorder must complete and submit paperwork to the California Department of Public Health within 10 days of the delivery.
 At El Camino Health, our goal is to finalize your baby’s birth certificate before you leave the hospital, which allows for processing time.

 What if I don’t have a name for my child?